Yuan-Meng/personal_website_2.0/content/posts/mle_interviews_2.0/index.md

 To do well at MLE interviews 2.0, we inevitably lose some productivity at work, so think clearly about why you wanna leave (every recruiter and hiring manager will ask you anyways).
 And once you start, commit to finishing within 2 months with full determination.
 Don't drag it out.

 Under normal circumstances, new hires don't work on high-impact projects immediately, and many don't survive long enough to ever take on one.
 If you're already in a rare position to lead high-impact projects, you'll 99% find yourself in a worse situation at a new company.
+Don't leave such a job easily, not without a compelling reason.

 I was lucky to take on high-visibility, top-down projects shortly after joining Pinterest.
-So for me to leave, I have thought through my goals:
+So for me to leave, I thought through my goals:

 <!-- So for me in this moment, only a few {{< sidenote "companies" >}}In truth, Pinterest is one of the best companies in terms of ML talent density and certainly the very best in terms of immigration policies.
 As such, it's not really companies, but rather only a few teams, that can offer what I want.
 It's for those teams that I interview this time.{{< /sidenote >}} offer what I want: -->

-- **Career development**: I want to advance my career by meaningfully (30%+) bumping my compensation or seniority.
+- **Career development**: I want to advance my career by meaningfully (+~50%) bumping my compensation or seniority.
 - **Scope**: I want to own an area tightly linked to the company's mission and bets, so scopes expand and projects don't dry up.
-- **Domain**: I want to work on a future-oriented domain.
+- **Domain**: I want to work on future-oriented domains and stacks.
-  - Type 1: foundation ranking models ("LLM-as-rec", "LLM4rec") at companies that need and can afford to train them
+  - *Type 1*: foundation ranking models ("LLM-as-rec", "LLM4rec") at companies that need and can afford to train them
-  - Type 2: applied AI engineering at a frontier lab
+  - *Type 2*: applied AI engineering at a frontier lab
 - **WLB**: I accept some degradation in WLB as our industry's new reality.
 55–65 hrs/week is OK, but 80+ hrs/week is too much.
 - **Stability**: Hopefully the company still exists in 3–4 years.
 That rules out many early-stage startups for me, even if they pay well.